 The Bottom Line

-I don’t know about you, but I couldn’t be happier that discussions about how many days in Sydney I should spend are finally relevant again!
-While I don’t think I’ll travel to Australia again before 2023, I’m already imagining myself at my favorite places in Sydney, whether that’s enjoying the view of the Bridge and Opera House from Luna Park, sunning myself at Bondi Beach or drinking at trendy bars in Newtown.
+I hope I’ve helped you determine essential things about your next trip Down Under, including how many days you’ll spend in Sydney.
+While I don’t think I’ll travel to Australia again anytime soon, I’m already imagining myself at my favorite places in Sydney, whether that’s enjoying the view of the Bridge and Opera House from Luna Park, sunning myself at Bondi Beach or drinking at trendy bars in Newtown.
 This is to say nothing of day trips into the Blue Mountains!
 No matter when you make your next Sydney sojourn, make it one for the record books when you hire me as your Travel Coach!